thoughtbot/maybe_haskell/book/functor/choices.md

 ```

 Option 3 is actually a variation on option 2.
 By making your own result a
-`Maybe` you always have the ability to return `Nothing` yourself if the value's
+`Maybe` you always have the ability to return `Nothing` yourself if the value isn't present.
-not present.
 If the value *is* present, you can perform whatever computation you
 need to and wrap what would be your normal result in `Just`.

 The main downside is that now your callers also have to consider how to deal
 with the `Maybe`.
 Given the same situation, they should again make the same
-choice (option 3), but that only pushes the problem up to their callers -- any
+choice (option 3), but that only pushes the problem up to their callers--which means any
 `Maybe` values tend to go *viral*.

 Eventually, probably at some UI boundary, someone will need to "deal with" the
 `Maybe`, either by providing a substitute or skipping some action that might
 otherwise take place.
 This should happen only once, at that boundary.
 Every
-function between the source and final use should pass along the value's
+function between the source and the final use should pass along the value's
 potential non-presence unchanged.

 Even though it's safest for every function in our system to pass along a `Maybe`
 value, it would be extremely annoying to force them all to actually take and
 return `Maybe` values.
-Each function separately checking if they should go ahead
+Each function separately checking whether it should go ahead
-and perform their computations will become repetitive and tedious.
+and perform its computations will become repetitive and tedious.
 Instead, we
 can completely abstract this "pass along the `Maybe`" concern using higher-order
 functions and something called *functors*.